codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

     "1" - 1 // 0
 ```

-Let's try to understand what's going on there.
-The first result is obviously right, but why do we get `"11"` When we try to sum a string with an integer?
+The first result is obviously right, but why do we get "11" when we try to sum a string with an integer?
 Under the hood the JavaScript engine is casting the other value to make the operation successful, instead of throwing an error the integer is transformed into a string and concatenated to the other string, the same thing for the third operation.

-So why do the last two ones are done over the integer value?
+So why are the last two done over the integer value?
 In JavaScript, strings have the `+` operator but not the `-`, so to not throw an error the interpreter cast the string value to an integer that has the minus operation.

-The main thing with Weak Typed systems is that they give preference to casting values and trying to make the operation to happen instead of throwing an error, doesn't mean that they will do the operation 100% of the time, but at least they will try.
+The main thing with Weak Typed systems is that they give preference to casting values and trying to make the operation happen instead of throwing an error, doesn't mean that they will do the operation 100% of the time, but at least they will try.

 ### Strong Typing